Last updated on December 27th, 2022 by PGT Team

 Every organism needs water to survive and that includes plants and pests.
 A professional landscaper can assist you in installing a sprinkler system at the proper distance from your building’s foundation.

-Water from downspouts and gutters can also create an issue if it is allowed to pool around your foundation.
-If your property has any of these features, it is important to keep them well maintained.
+Water from downspouts and gutters as well as broken sprinkler heads and water pipes can also create issues if it is allowed to pool around your foundation.
+It’s important to keep these features well-maintained if you have them on your property.
 Rainfall that collects on the ground, in plant trays, in birdbaths, or in other areas could become breeding grounds for pests.
-Your landscaper will make sure that your property is well managed with the proper drainage to avoid these concerns.
+Your landscaper will make sure that your property is well-managed with the proper drainage to avoid these concerns.

 Going green is a great way to improve sustainability for your property.
 For example, incorporating native plants saves you more money, time, and resources, as they have evolved over the years to their current habitat.
 This means that they will hold water much better than non-native species might.
 They can also adapt to survive the average amount of precipitation that the St. Petersburg area typically experiences.